 For interviews or comment please contact our Head of Media & Communication on:

-The latest Ministry of Housing Communities and Local Government statistics released 25th January 2018, reported that there were around 4,751 ‘rough sleepers’ in England.
+The latest Ministry of Housing Communities and Local Government statistics, released 27th February 2020, reported that there were around 4,266 ‘rough sleepers’ in England.
 (This publication provides information on the single night snapshot of rough sleeping that is taken annually in England using street counts and intelligence driven estimates.)

 Where reports do include numbers of veterans they relate to individuals ‘claiming’ a military connection.
 ‘Claim’ because many, on further investigation, prove to be lying about their service or aspects or it.
 This illustration of ‘stolen valour’ is not surprising given that there are more than 2,000 ex-Service support bodies operating in the UK, offering help that is not available to those who are not veterans.
-This number seems to be growing, with new programmes and niche ‘help’ organisations appearing daily. (*For latest information, check regularly with the Charity Commission).
-Of the 8% of rough sleepers described as ‘Armed Forces’ in the CHAIN Quarterly Report for Westminster (April-June 2016) only 2% were from the UK.
+This number seems to be growing, with new programmes and niche ‘help’ organisations appearing daily.
+(For latest information, check regularly with the Charity Commission).
+Of the 6% of rough sleepers described as ‘Armed Forces’ in the CHAIN Annual Report for London (2019/20) only 2% were from the UK.

 Clearly it is impossible to give an accurate number because there is no ‘register’ of rough sleepers, most are itinerant and the ‘homeless’ who are sofa surfers (i.e. moving around staying with family and friends) do not appear on any official radar.
 There are various definitions of ‘homelessness’ – and many people (journalists and politicians included) do not know who qualifies to use the title ‘veteran’.

 It is also worth noting that PTSD (Post Traumatic Stress Disorder) is a condition also experienced by non-military personnel for a variety of reasons.
 It is surprising and disturbing to learn how many people are unaware of this.
-Professor Dinesh Bhugra, a former president of the Royal College of Psychiatrists, even suggests the condition is not a true mental illness but is being diagnosed as a result of the influence of ‘insurance firms and drug manufacturers’.
+Professor Dinesh Bhugra, a former president of the Royal College of Psychiatrists, believes the ‘diagnosis is being hijacked and bandied about too flimsy, doing a major disservice to the few who do seriously suffer from it.’

-Overall, veterans are under-represented in both the homeless and the prison fraternity, suggesting that Service life provides them with better ‘coping skills’ than those who have had no significant military experience. (*See DASA Report: ‘Estimating the proportion of prisoners in England and Wales who are ex-Armed Forces – further analysis‘).
+Overall, veterans are under-represented in both the homeless and the prison fraternity, suggesting that Service life provides them with better ‘coping skills’ than those who have had no significant military experience.
+(See the Ministry of Justice Official Statistics: ‘Ex-service personnel in the prison population, England and Wales’).

 The real debate that needs to be conducted in the UK today revolves around whether veterans should have special rights – and if so, what should they be?
 Unlike their US counterparts British Veterans are not supported by a ‘Bill’ – on the other hand, US Veterans do not have access to universal healthcare in the form of an NHS.
 Homelessness is not caused by lack of housing, nor can simply putting roofs over people’s heads solve the problem.
-According to Empty Homes Statistics* there are more than 610,000 homes in England are empty, and around 200,000 of those have been empty for over 6 months.
-(Shelter has found that there are 279,000 long term privately owned empty homes in England).
+According to the Ministry of Housing, Communities and Local Government (MHCLG) there are more than 634,000 empty homes in England, and around 216,000 of those have been empty for over 6 months.
+Moreover, the latest annual report from the Joseph Rowntree Foundation reminds us that having a job no longer guarantees financial security, with data showing that more than three in five people in poverty are in a working family.

 If individuals are not socially/economically/physically/mentally able to ‘sustain’ themselves the solutions will be short term – which is why Veterans Aid operates holistically and offers bespoke solutions.
 Life in Britain today is hard and complex for the stable and able . . . for those with serious or mounting problems, it is frightening!
 Veterans Aid does not support the view that there is a causal link between military service and homelessness, but it does offer immediate and practical help for ALL Veterans in crisis.